 Essential elements of the construction contract

-Regardless of the owner using standard or bespoke conditions of contract, construction contracts must include the principle documents that identify and allocate the project risk and describe the whole of the works.
-The principle documents in a construction contact will include:
+Regardless of the owner using standard or bespoke conditions of contract, construction contracts must include the principal documents that identify and allocate the project risk and describe the whole of the works.
+The principal documents in a construction contact will include:

 - the conditions of the contract, general and specific;

 - programmes; and

 The contract sets forth the basic terms under which the parties are doing business together – price and payment terms, commencement date, completion date, description of scope of work, allocation of risks of loss, insurance, change order procedure, suspension and abandonment of the project, termination, breach, liquidated damages, alternative dispute resolution and indemnification provisions.